-- 2.7.1 Ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties in the school brochure and on the website.
-A copy of the policy is included in the admissions pack for all new starters. - 2.7.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency unless the circumstances preclude this action. - 2.7.3 Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, for example if the school/college believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime, the rationale must be recorded.
+- 2.7.1 Ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties in the school prospectus and the website.
+The policy is also included in the admission pack for all new starters. - 2.7.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency unless the circumstances preclude this action. - 2.7.3 Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, for example if the school/college believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime, the rationale must be recorded.
 Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence.